 The dramatic staircase ending mid-air is all that remains of the castle today.
 After falling prey to vandals, the castle was destroyed by a fire in 1962, leaving behind only the foundations and a section of the staircase.
 Locals have reported hearing and seeing strange things in the ruins, which were later taken over by the Chesterfield Conservation Commission, which added trails around the structure and renamed the forest after Madame Sherri.

 Know Before You Go

 The castle is near the entrance to the Madame Sherri Forest on Gulf Road.
 You'll have to drive deep into the woods on dirt and stone roads, which may make you question whether you missed a turn.
-While the structures seem stable, be careful, as there are no handrails on the steps.
+Do not climb or walk the stairs.